SellaRafaeli/SellaRafaeli.github.io/blog_src/native_javascript_data_binding.md

 bindModelInput(user,'name',document.getElementById('foo')); //hey presto, we now have two-way data binding.
 ~~~

 Thanks for reading.
-Comments at [discussion on reddit](http://redd.it/2manfb) or at sella.rafaeli@gmail.com.
+Previously published on [JavaScript Weekly](http://javascriptweekly.com/issues/207), comments at [reddit](http://redd.it/2manfb) or at sella.rafaeli@gmail.com.